github/opensource.guide/_articles/pcm/building-community.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/sagesharp?s=180" class="pquote-avatar" alt="avatar">
   Una leaders go get different opinions, as all healthy communities should!
-The thing be say, you gas take steps to make sure the loudest voice no dey always win by tiring people out, and that small small voices for our midst, we dey hear am.
+The thing be say, you gas take steps to make sure the loudest voice no dey always win by tiring people out, and that small-small voices for our midst, we dey hear am.
   <p markdown="1" class="pquote-credit">
 — @sagesharp, ["Wetin makes a good community?"](https://sage.thesharps.us/2015/10/06/what-makes-a-good-community/)
   </p>